Rong-Zhi/ReinforcementLearning/README.md

 # Master thesis -- Deep Reinforcement Learning under Uncertainty in Autonomous Driving
 **Supervisor from IAS lab: Dr. Joni Pajarinen**

 Deep reinforcement learning has made huge progress in recent years with the help of many breakthrough technologies.
 Computers could automatically learn to play Atari games at human level from raw pixels, AlphaGo could even beat the world champions at Go.
 Partial observability is important in real world problems, for example, in real-time strategy games, the player usually could only observe partial environments of the game, where the rest is unknown to the player.
-In Autonomous driving, receives signals from noisy sensors but just partial information of the surrounding environment, e.g. cars behind corners, pedestrians behind cars cannot be observed using current sensors, POMDP is the standard model for such cases.
+In Autonomous driving, receives signals from noisy sensors but just partial information of the surrounding environment, e.g. cars behind corners, pedestrians behind cars cannot be observed using current sensors, POMDP (Partial Observable Markov Decision Process) is the standard model for such cases.
 In this thesis, we will implement different algorithms, try to improve one of them or propose our own algorithm to solve POMDP problems in autonomous driving, train and test the algortihms on an open-source autonomus driving simulator -- CARLA.

 ## CARLA simulator introduction and modification